Word from the Bird:

 As our urban birding adventures progress, my scope of hometown birding expands.
 Jen’s and my birding together has me spending more time in her birding patch, Margate Park, a section of my beloved Lincoln Park that I’d not visited much before.
 From there we began exploring further afield within the city, finding birds everywhere we went, and sharing and re-experiencing the joy of discovery over a bite or a beer in a nearby neighborhood establishment.
 The birding element in each adventure has an individual character and unique qualities.
 Those aspects are enhanced when coupled with a restaurant or a bar that itself has character and quality.
 Jen for me is the catalyst making it all happen.
 What I love about it is that my love for nature, and my love for the city, come together in a way that is really exhilarating.
 I look back to that time when I was worried that city life would keep me from nature.
 Looking ahead to the birding adventures to come here in Chicago, I just know that they will show how wrong that thought was.
 And that makes me so happy!

 The Nerd and the Bird’s mission:

 Through our art and science collaboration - we hope to encourage curiosity, exploration, understanding, joy and connection to the birds and neighborhoods of Chicago.

 An easy way to connect with nature.

 The birding adventure begins!
-It’s time to explore neighborhoods, be curious, share our experiences, learn a lot together and from each other and hopefully inspire you to do the same in your own neighborhood.
-We’re the Lewis and Clark (or rather Louise and Clark)...Daniel and Danielle Boone of urban birding in Chicago!
+It’s time to explore neighborhoods, be curious, share our experiences, learn a lot together and from each other.
+We’re the Lewis and Clark (or rather Louise and Clark)...Daniel and Danielle Boone of birding in Chicago!
 High-five, let’s go!